microsoft/aerial_wildlife_detection/doc/custom_model.md

 Since model training and inference are likely to be long-running tasks, you are advised to regularly post progress updates to the _AIController_ instance.
 This can be done by using the "updateStateFun" that comes with every function to implement.

-For example, the following snippet sets the job status to "in progress" and makes the AIde interface display a message "predicting" as well as a progress bar:
+For example, the following snippet sets the job status to "in progress" and makes the AIDE interface display a message "predicting" as well as a progress bar:
 ```python

     def train():